 Here's a sample of our volunteer opportunities:VIEW AS

 The entire campus of Smith College was originally planned and planted over one hundred years ago as a botanic garden and arboretum, designed by the landscape architecture firm of Frederick Law Olmsted.
 Today, the Botanic Garden encompasses the 125 contiguous acre college campus.
-The Lyman Plant House features a changing Exhibition Gallery and the Lyman Conservatory consists of 12,000 square feet under glass, housing tropical collections.
-Two special shows are featured annually in the Conservatory: the Spring Bulb Show in the first two weeks of March and the Autumn Chrysanthemum Show during the first two weeks in November.
-The campus arboretum and a variety of specialty gardens on campus contain over of 7000 labelled and mapped plants.
-Adjacent to the Lyman Conservatory are the rock garden, one of the oldest in America , and the systematics garden.
-Other gardens include a Japanese Tea House and Garden, woodland and wildflower garden, herb garden, and a formal knot and gazebo garden.
+The Lyman Plant House features an Exhibition Gallery and the Lyman Conservatory which consists of 12,000 square feet under glass, housing tropical collections.
+Two special shows are featured annually in the Conservatory: the Spring Bulb Show in March and the Fall Chrysanthemum Show in November.
+The campus arboretum and specialty gardens on campus contain over of 7000 labelled and mapped plants.
+Adjacent to the Lyman Conservatory are the Rock Garden, one of the oldest in America , and the Systematics Garden.
+Other gardens include a Japanese Garden, an herb garden, and a formal knot and gazebo garden.
 The resources of the Botanic Garden include a herbarium, teaching facilities for horticulture and botany, and an international seed exchange program.
-Guided tours are available for school groups and audio tours are available.
+Guided tours are available for school groups and adult groups.